Adult ADHD Symptoms vs Burnout: How to Tell in Daily Life

 In Relationships: Forgetfulness vs Withdrawal

-ADHD affects relationships through consistent patterns.
+ADHD shows through consistent patterns.
 You might always forget important dates or interrupt conversations.
 But you still want to connect with people.

 Your social energy varies by interest level.
 Boring social events drain you, but fun activities energize you.
 You maintain close relationships despite occasional forgetfulness.